rmaicle/rmaicle.github.io/_posts/database/2015-11-03-PostgreSQL in Manjaro Linux.md

 {% endhighlight %}

 ##### ODBC

-I also need to be able to connect to the database via ODBC.
+One can also connect to the database via ODBC.
-I'm using unixODBC 2.3.4 which is available in Manjaro Linux.
+[UnixODBC](www.unixodbc.org) 2.3.4 was released on 31 August 2015 and is available in Manjaro Linux.
+This [link](https://wiki.archlinux.org/index.php/Open_Database_Connectivity) talks about ODBC in Arch Linux.

 {% highlight bash session linenos %}
 $ cat /etc/odbcinst.ini